NORTHERN TANZANIA BIRDING TOUR: DETAILED ITINERARY

 Tarangire is a superb place for seeing African Savanna Elephants, often at very close range.
 We are likely to come across some standing quietly amongst the tall grass, motionless apart from the slow flapping of those huge ears and those slowly chomping jaws, as yet more grass disappears into those gigantic stomachs, while at other times a party may lumber across the road in front of us or make their way slowly across the glistening shallows of the Tarangire River.
 Yes, this is what Africa is all about!

-Northern Tanzania: Day 6 Today we will ascend through the rich agricultural lands and forests of the Crater Highlands until we will reach the Ngorongoro Crater itself, where we will stay for two nights.
+Northern Tanzania: Day 5 Today we will ascend through the rich agricultural lands and forests of the Crater Highlands until we will reach the Ngorongoro Crater itself, where we will stay for two nights.

 The beautifully constructed, luxurious game lodge where we will stay is carefully built into the rim of the crater and offers awesome views.
 Gazing down from the observation areas, one can see the entire crater laid out below one like a map, and even make out distant elephants, rhinos and herds of antelopes and buffalos!

-Many interesting birds, including a number of montane forest species, can be seen in the lodge grounds or elsewhere on the largely forested rim and outer flanks of the Ngorongoro Crater, including such restricted-range species as Hildebrant’s Francolin, Nyanza Swift, Cinnamon-chested Bee-eater, Moustached Tinkerbird, Hunter’s and Lynes’s Cisticolas, Grey-capped Warbler, the near-endemic Mbulu White-eye, the gorgeous Eastern Double-collared, Tacazze and Golden-winged Sunbirds, Speke’s Weaver, Jackson’s Widowbird (with its fascinating and distinctly amusing bouncing display), Southern (or East African) Citril and Streaky Seedeater.
+Many interesting birds, including a number of montane forest species, can be seen in the lodge grounds or elsewhere on the largely forested rim and outer flanks of the Ngorongoro Crater, including such restricted-range species as Hildebrant’s Francolin, Nyanza Swift, Cinnamon-chested Bee-eater, Moustached Tinkerbird, Hunter’s and Lynes’s Cisticolas, Grey-capped Warbler, the near-endemic Mbulu White-eye, the gorgeous Eastern Double-collared, Tacazze and Golden-winged Sunbirds, Speke’s Weaver, Jackson’s Widowbird (with its fascinating and distinctly amusing bouncing display), Abyssinian Crimsonwing, Southern (or East African) Citril and Streaky Seedeater.

 Northern Tanzania: Day 7 Even without its extraordinary wildlife, Ngorongoro Crater would be a very special place, for this is one of the scenic wonders of the world.
 The immense caldera is over 16 kilometres across, covers over 260 square kilometres and is over 600m deep!

 Some 30,000 large mammals are resident in the area and they can be seen speckling the grasslands from the crater rim.
 Montane forest covers the rim, but the floor is predominantly grassland, although there are patches of woodland, lakes, swamps and rivers.
-The sides of the caldera are steep, with precipitous cliffs in places, restricting the flow of large mammals into and out of the area.
+The sides of the caldera are mostly steep, with precipitous cliffs in places, restricting the flow of some of the large mammals into and out of the area.

-This morning we shall descend from the rim by way of a tortuous mountain road.
+This morning we shall descend from the rim by way of a winding mountain road.
 Early in the morning, there is often a sea of mist covering the crater floor, with just the rim catching the first rays of the sun – an incredibly beautiful sight.
 And down there, below that cotton wool blanket, so much wonder awaits us!
-The commonest and most conspicuous large mammals are Serengeti White-bearded Wildebeest, Plains (or Burchell’s) Zebra, Grant’s and Serengeti Thomson’s Gazelles, the ugly but amusing Common Warthog, Cape (or African) Buffalo and African Savanna Elephant, indeed most of these are hard to get away from as big herds of zebras, wildebeest (or gnus), gazelles and buffalos are constantly meandering across the crater floor as they feast on the bountiful grass of the long rains.
+The commonest and most conspicuous large mammals are Serengeti White-bearded Wildebeest, Plains Zebra, Grant’s and Serengeti Thomson’s Gazelles, the ugly but amusing Common Warthog, Cape (or African) Buffalo and African Savanna Elephant, indeed most of these are hard to get away from as big herds of zebras, wildebeest (or gnus), gazelles and buffalos are constantly meandering across the crater floor as they feast on the bountiful grass of the long rains.

 For the photographer, the crater is a true paradise, for not only are both mammals and large birds very used to vehicles and people, allowing amazingly close approach (almost touching distance at times, which creates quite an impression!), but the wonderful skyscapes and the constantly moving shadows of the clouds on the dappled crater walls produce an incomparable backdrop.
 No wonder so many of the world’s greatest wildlife photographs and films have been made here!